yhdchoi/spring_cloud_msa/README.md

 ```

 ## OpenFeign

 Between the Order and Inventory services, I have establish synchronous communication using Spring Could OpenFeign.

+## Kafka

+Kafaka has been implemented for ordering service since Kafka is designed for handling large volumes of data with minimal
+latency.

+## RabbitMQ

+RabbitMQ has been implemented for Notification service since RabbitMQ is versatile and flexible, supporting
+multi-protocols.

 ## Swagger